The Mating Mind (2000) is an evolutionary psychology text in which Geoffrey Miller, the author, lays out a novel theory for the human mind evolution.

 - Psychology missed the train on sexual selection

-Not only normal 20th century social sciences missed the boat on human nature and psychology, but evolutionary psychology is still missing the boat of sexual selection in humans.
+Not only have 20th-century social sciences missed the boat on human nature and psychology, but evolutionary psychology is still missing the boat of sexual selection in humans.

-Major evolutionary psychology works such as Pinker’s “How The Mind Works” and David Buss’ textbook “Evolutionary Psychology” both explains most of the mind’s adaptation through natural selection.
+Major evolutionary psychology works such as Pinker’s “How The Mind Works” and David Buss’s textbook “Evolutionary Psychology” both explain most of the mind’s adaptation through natural selection.

 - Physical strength is not synonymous of fitness

-Physical strength is not synonymous of fitness, because the energy and investment of muscles can easily produce fewer offspring than an investment in brain, larger testicles, or even fat reserves.
+Physical strength is not synonymous with fitness, because the energy and investment of muscles can easily produce fewer offspring than an investment in brain, larger testicles, or even fat reserves.

 - Our ancestors’ life was boring more than dangerous